cubing/cubeDB.js/schema.md

   - Sepatate table for deleted attempts + last modified date for each attempt? (present if modifed since original date)
   - Operational transforms?
 - Penalties/DNF
+- Allow common preferences to be unified across apps?